-The observation of traffic behaviour in 2020 shows an improvement in the use of seatbelts and helmets by cyclists, a study published by ONISR in September 2021.
+The observation of traffic behaviour in 2021 shows a stability in the use of seat belts in the back of cars and the use of helmets among cyclists, a study published by the ONISR in September 2022.

-Behaviours are observed by a specialised company on behalf of ONISR.
-They survey the use of seat belts, the use of helmets for motorcyclists and cyclists, the use of telephones while driving and vehicle occupancy.
-Observations were suspended between 2013 and 2015.
+The behaviors are observed by a specialized company on behalf of the ONISR.
+They survey the wearing of seat belts, the wearing of helmets for motorized two-wheelers and cyclists, the use of telephones while driving and by pedestrians, and the level of vehicle occupancy.
+The observations were suspended between 2013 and 2015.

 The rate of seat belt use by passenger car occupants remains stable in the front seat compared with the previous year, with a very marginal rate of non-use of seat belts, of between 1 and 2%.
 The front seat belt is worn less in large urban areas.
 At the rear of VTs, there was a significant increase in the rate of belt use on motorways (95%, +4 points) and a return to the 2018 level in large conurbations (90%) after the sharp fall in 2019.
 The comparison between working days and weekends does not show any significant difference.

 For users of light commercial vehicles, the rate of seatbelt use observed in the front is 94% outside built-up areas and 96% in large urban areas, where it has risen significantly by 4 points compared to 2019 and by 10 points compared to 2016.